How to Calculate the Correct Compressed Air Pipe Size

 What Is the Best Pipe for Compressed Air?

 It can be hard to determine the amount of airflow that will be sent through each arm of distribution in an air system because it depends on the application at hand.
 For certain applications, the air usage could flow at a normal, even rate.
-This tends to be the case in large systems that consist of various legs that each provide air to different machines and tools.
+This rate tends to be the case in large systems such as heavy equipment consisting of various legs that each provide air to different machines and tools.

 How to Size a Compressed Air Pipe